 Dead battles, like dead generals, hold the military mind in their dead grip. ~ Barbara Tuchman

 - 1) First followership: Early success with classic leader sponsorship, including supporting first followers as equals, is key to building change and innovation momentum.
 A video that illustrates this simply and elegantly is below:

-- 2) Connection to your audience as a system: Kia’s market share continues to climb in the car market.
+- 2) Connection to your audience as a system: Kia’s market share continues to climb in the car market (at the time of this post.)
 It’s impressive, even keeping in mind the Japan disasters of late.
 Their innovative, cool ad campaigns are a part of their success.